-A character may determine the Lock Rank of a lock by using the Crime 1: Evaluate Locks skill.
-To successfully evaluate a lock, the player must role-play examining the lock mechanism.
-If this succeeds, the character successfully determines the Lock Rank.
+A character may also evaluate the difficulty of a lock using the Crime 1: Evaluate Locks skill.
+A player must role-play examining and checking the lock mechanism and spend appropriate Energy before getting an answer from the marshal.
+Depending on the specific lock, this may not yield a specific result.